 What Goes Into Drilling Water Well?

-Water well drilling costs need to be taken into serious consideration when developing a property or searching to expand an existing water supply.
-A new water well drilling rig can be worth upwards to a million dollars fully equipped, there's additional equipment involved too, the cost of operating water well drilling equipment is high.
-Wages will be paid to normally one journeyman water well driller per rig.
+Water well drilling costs need to be seriously considered when developing a property or searching to expand an existing water supply.
+A new water well drilling rig can be worth upwards to a million dollars fully equipped, there's additional equipment involved too, and the cost of operating water well drilling equipment is high.
+Wages will be paid to usually one journeyman water well driller per rig.
 His assistant may not be ticketed.

 When asking for a well drilling cost or estimate you will be given a standard price, one for drilling and one for the cost of steel casing.
-Currently on Vancouver Island, British Columbia.... the cost of drilling a well will roughly be $20.00 per foot for drilling and $20.00 per foot for casing.
-The casing will only need to be installed until water well driller hits bedrock, the 6" steel casing is used to support the over-burden material... dirt, sand, clay, gravel etc. Once the well drilling bit drills into solid bedrock the steel casing is no longer required as the borehole will be self-supporting.
+Currently on Vancouver Island, British Columbia.... the cost of drilling a well may average $35.00 per foot for drilling and approximately $20.00 per foot for the casing.
+The casing will only need to be installed until water well driller hits bedrock; the 6" steel casing is used to support the over-burden material... dirt, sand, clay, gravel, etc. Once the well drilling bit drills into solid bedrock, the steel casing is no longer required as the borehole will be self-supporting.

-The installation of steel casing can almost double the cost of drilling a well... sometimes there might only be 20' of casing required before the driller hits rock, once the well driller is into rock the casing will be properly grouted and sealed preventing possible surface or sub-surface water from entering and contaminating the new water well.
+The installation of steel casing can almost double the cost of drilling a well... sometimes there might only be 20' of casing required before the driller hits bedrock, once the well driller is into rock the casing will be adequately grouted and sealed preventing possible surface or sub-surface water from entering and contaminating the new water well.

-The well drilling cost escalates if the well is drilled deep and is cased all the way down... we have areas where I drill where we may go through 300' of overburden, to find water if will be at least $12,000 just to get to it @ 300' drilled and cased.
-Please do not use my prices as your own local prices as they will likely not be the same, I'm only providing an example of the possible cost of drilling a well.
+The well drilling cost escalates if the well is drilled deep and is cased all the way down... we have drilling areas where we can drill through 300' of overburden, to find water it will be at least $25,000 @ 300' drilled and cased.
+Please do not use my prices as your local prices, as they will likely not be the same; I'm only providing an example of the possible cost of drilling a well.